idio-lang/DIPS/source/implementing-idio/style.rst

    closing ``}`` of a function as "not run" because of the ``return`` statement on the previous line.

-These test should be identified in the :lname:`C` code base together with any explanatory text.
+These tests should be identified in the :lname:`C` code base together with any explanatory text.

 For example, some errors are impossible to generate without breaking